Learning to Read Independently

 (Fiction and/or Nonfiction)

-Relate them to previous knowledge and personal experiences
+* Relate to personal experience and previous knowledge

 *Recognize characters and tone